PostHog/posthog.com/contents/newsletter/b2b-startup-marketing-strategy.md

 ---
-title: "Startup marketing for noobs, by noobs – our most valuable lessons"
+title: "B2B startup marketing for noobs, by noobs – our most valuable lessons"
+seo: {
+  metaTitle: "B2B Startup Marketing for Noobs: What We've Learned in 3 Years"
+  metaDescription: "The most valuable B2B marketing strategy lessons from 3 years of growing a B2B startup from nothing to millions in revenue."
+}
-date: 2023-12-05
+date: 2023-01-02
-author: ["andy-vandervell"]
+author: ["andy-vandervell", "charles-cook"]
 featuredImage: ../images/blog/prodhog.png
 featuredImageType: full
 tags: